jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 # 4. Reflective practice

-Booth presents her [USER method](#user-method) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
+Booth presents her [USER method](#user-method) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (2014, p.
 95).

 ## 4.1.
 Qualities of excellent teachers

-Per Booth (2011):
+Per Booth (2014):

 - [logistics]
     - Focus on goals